Wales Center, New York

 Wales Center is a hamlet in Erie County, New York, United States.
 The community is located along U.S. Route 20A, 4.2 mi east of East Aurora.
 Wales Center has a post office with ZIP code 14169, which opened on November 9, 1842.
+It is part of the Buffalo-Niagara Falls metropolitan area.

+The hamlet is covered by the Iroquois Central School District.

+Sgt.
+Mark A. Rademacher Memorial Park, commonly known as Hunters Creek Park, managed by the Erie County Department of Parks, Recreation and Forestry, is located in the hamlet.
+The park is 756 acres in size.